University College policies

 Why is it important?

-Academic integrity violations have a negative impact on students, the ASU community and students' future career aspirations.
+Academic integrity violations have a negative impact on students, the ASU community, and students' future career aspirations.

-Who can report Academic Dishonesty?
+Who can report academic dishonesty?

-Anyone with a good faith basis for believing that a student has engaged in academic dishonesty may report the alleged violation to the instructor or Academic Integrity Officer for the college or school in which the academic dishonesty occurred.
+Anyone with a good faith basis for believing that a student has engaged in academic dishonesty may report the alleged violation to the instructor or academic integrity officer for the college or school in which the academic dishonesty occurred.

 To be considered in academic good standing in University College, students must achieve a cumulative GPA of 2.00 or higher.
 Academic standing is determined twice annually --- in December after fall semester grades have posted, and in May after spring grades have posted.
-Grades earned during summer affect GPA, but are not considered for academic standing purposes until the next review period.
+Grades earned during summer sessions affect GPA but are not considered for academic standing purposes until the next review period.

-An undergraduate student with a cumulative GPA of less than 2.00 at the end of their first semester (fall or spring) is are placed on university academic warning.
+An undergraduate student with a cumulative GPA of less than 2.00 at the end of their first semester (fall or spring) is placed on university academic warning.